RosettaCommons/documentation/SEWING.md

 The SEWING protocol is a method for the rapid generation of denovo backbones that uses large segments of natural protein structure.

+Below article is mainly about backbone generation by SEWING,

-[[Sidechain Design aided by Sewing|SEWING#Sidechain-Design-aided-by-Sewing]]
+for 'Sidechain Design aided by Sewing', go to [[Sidechain Design aided by Sewing|SEWING#Sidechain-Design-aided-by-Sewing]]

+for dictionary of 'SEWING' field, go to

 ##Basic concepts
 SEWING stands for **S**tructure **E**xtension **WI**th **N**ative-fragment **G**raphs.
 SEWING functions by identifying relatively large sub-structures, called models (2-5 pieces of secondary structure, called segments) from native PDBs, and then assembling these models based on structural similarity.
 SEWING can be broken down into three basic steps: